simpleloop/iterm-project-launcher/README.md

    name and hit Enter. `iTerm` should launch and magically start executing everything you wished for.

-That's what our example here looks like (3 Tabs, the last one with 3 splits running postgres, redis and rabbitmq):
+That's what our example here looks like (3 Tabs: first ones in my project folder, the last one with 3 splits running postgres, redis and rabbitmq):

 ![](example_screenshot.png)